2012 New Orleans Saints season: Week 5: vs. San Diego Chargers

 Drew Brees broke Johnny Unitas' record of consecutive games with a touchdown in the first quarter.
 The record touchdown was witnessed by Unitas' son Joe.
+Head coach Sean Payton, interim head coach Joe Vitt and general managerMickey Loomis were granted permission to attend the game, despite their suspensions.
+Brees specifically requested for the three to be in attendance at the Superdome.
 With the surprising win, the Saints go into their bye week at 1–4.